tnyeanderson/zet/20230402013739/README.md

 - [RHEL 8.0 (64-bit)](https://www.dell.com/support/home/en-us/drivers/DriversDetails?driverId=7FXYJ)

-Because I don't trust Dell to keep these available, I've downloaded them all and put them in the `downloads/4.10.0` directory of this zet.
+Because I don't trust Dell to keep these available, I've downloaded them all and put them in the `downloads/4.10.0` and `downloads/4.8.0` directories of this zet.

 > NOTE: I do not own the copyright to these files, I am only providing a personal backup copy of the software Dell has publicly distributed.